 CyberGhost is a fantastic option for torrenting, packing 256-bit AES encryption and 2048-bit keys under the hood.
 You won’t have to worry about logs being kept either, since this provider has one of the strictest policies against logging in the industry.
 They don’t even keep your email address!
 This level of privacy is ideal when facing down the threat of copyright trolls throwing the book at you.
 Other features include an automatic kill switch along with DNS and IP lead protection.

-This VPN provider is speedy too, with a robust network of over 1300 servers in 30+ countries.
+This VPN provider is speedy too, with a robust network of over 5,700 servers in an amazing 90 countries.
 For even better performance when torrenting, make use of their “Torrent Anonymously” profile, which automatically connects you to a P2P compatible server.
 Not only will this provide an optimized experience, it also adds an extra layer of protection against snooping, malware and other internet nasties.

 - P2P allowed on any server except in US and Russia